 How much does a new fluorescence microscope cost?

 A fluorescence microscope can cost between $2,400 and $21,000+ depending on the specifications and customizations that you require.

 Photobleaching describes one of the disadvantages of using a fluorescence microscope.
 It occurs when the excited electrons cause chemical damage to the sample and limit the length of time you can view a sample with this technique.

 Custom Quotations for Fluorescence Microscopes

-New York Microscope Company is the only company to offer Free Service Protection Guarantee with the purchase of every microscope.
+New York Microscope Company is the only microscope company to offer a Free Service Protection Guarantee with the purchase of every microscope.
 Visit our Free Service Protection page for more details.